ai-extensions/sprint2-solara/README.md

 [Ipyleaflet](https://github.com/jupyter-widgets/ipyleaflet) currently has a bug (possibly through Ipywidgets) that impacts the [Draw functionality](https://github.com/jupyter-widgets/ipyleaflet/issues/1119), hence limiting our use of [Leafmap](https://github.com/opengeos/leafmap) as an annotation tool.
-There is an open [Pull Request](https://github.com/jupyter-widgets/ipyleaflet/pull/1133) about it, but it has yet to be finalized
+There is an open [Pull Request](https://github.com/jupyter-widgets/ipyleaflet/pull/1133) about it, but it has yet to be finalized.

 While we can pin Ipyleaflet and Ipywidgets to previous versions and make the Solara app work inside a Notebook (see [annotation_tool_example.ipynb](annotation_tool_example.ipynb)), the bug is still in effect when we launch